ziggyzaddy/RogueTechPerfFixes/README.md

 Copy Directory.Build.props.template to Directory.Build.props and adjust to your install.

-Build everything, HarmonyPatches should fail, but Mods/RogueTechPerfFixes/ should contain QuickStart.exe
+Build everything, RogueTechPerfFixes should fail but RogueTechPerfFixesInjector should have been built.

-Execute QuickStart.exe
+Execute the game to let the Injector run, verify in .modtek\ModTekPreloader.log that it indeed ran.

-Now build everything again and HarmonyPatches too should work.
+Build everything again, if it still fails, some third party dlls are not found where they should be (see HintPaths in RogueTechPerfFixes.cproj file).